awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

    },
 ```

-Services with tasks that use the `awsvpc` network mode \(for example, those with the Fargate launch type\) only support Application Load Balancers and Network Load Balancers; Classic Load Balancers are not supported\.
-Also, when you create any target groups for these services, you must choose `ip` as the target type, not `instance`, because tasks that use the `awsvpc` network mode are associated with an elastic network interface, not an Amazon EC2 instance\.
+Services with tasks that use the `awsvpc` network mode \(for example, those with the Fargate launch type\) only support Application Load Balancers and Network Load Balancers\.
+Classic Load Balancers are not supported\.
+Also, when you create any target groups for these services, you must choose `ip` as the target type, not `instance`\.
+This is because tasks that use the `awsvpc` network mode are associated with an elastic network interface, not an Amazon EC2 instance\.
 For more information, see [Service Load Balancing](service-load-balancing.md)\.

 ## Clusters<a name="fargate-clusters"></a>